fredrikv/text-util/README.md

     * `TextWrapperFactory::createFreeTypeWrapper(12, '.../DejaVuSans.ttf')->wrap('Lorem ipsum')` or similar?
 * Should the TextAtomSplitter really be injected into TextWrapper or should the TextWrapper::wrap take an array of text atoms as an argument instead?
+* Should the TextWrapper really return an array of arrays instead of a string?
+  The reason for this desicions was to simplify the implementation of "text-align: justify;".
 * phpunit.xml.dist:beStrictAboutCoversAnnotation forces the programmer to
   specify all covered methods.
 As a result, the used TextAtomSplitter* and TextMeter* had to either be mocked or explicitly stated to be covered by the